Hershey Felder as Irving Berlin

 Lyrics and music by Irving Berlin

 April 4–30, 2017

-Internationally acclaimed virtuoso pianist Hershey Felder wowed Berkeley Rep audiences in recent seasons with his soaring portraits of composers like Bernstein, Chopin, and Gershwin.
+Internationally acclaimed virtuoso pianist Hershey Felder wowed Berkeley Rep audiences with his soaring portraits of composers like Bernstein, Chopin, and Gershwin.
 Now he’s back with the inspiring story of “America’s Composer” in a tour-de-force performance.
-From Czarist Russia to New York’s Lower East Side, Irving Berlin’s story epitomizes the American Dream.
-Featuring the composer’s most popular and enduring songs, including “Blue Skies,” “God Bless America,” “Puttin’ on the Ritz,” “There’s No Business Like Show Business,” “White Christmas,” and more, Felder’s signature creation of character and musical performance will make this evening with Irving Berlin an unforgettable journey.
+From Czarist Russia to New York’s Lower East Side, Irving Berlin’s uplifting immigrant story epitomizes the American Dream, and his songs capture Berlin’s own moving, patriotic vision of this country.
+Featuring the composer’s most popular and enduring work, including “Blue Skies,” “God Bless America,” “Puttin’ on the Ritz,” “There’s No Business Like Show Business,” “White Christmas,” and more, Felder’s signature creation of character and musical performance will make this evening with Irving Berlin an unforgettable journey.

 Hershey Felder’s shows include George Gershwin Alone, Monsieur Chopin, Beethoven, Maestro (Leonard Bernstein), Franz Liszt in Musik, and Lincoln: An American Story.
 Future productions include Tchaikovsky (January 2017 premiere at San Diego Repertory Theatre) and the new musical Chosen By God, for which he is writing music, book, and lyrics.
 Hershey is the adaptor, director, and designer for the very successful play with music The Pianist of Willesden Lane.